-We played a catalytic role in creating and developing IATI, a common, open, electronic format for all development cooperation providers and recipients to publish information about their spending in a timely and comparable way.
+We played a catalytic role in creating and developing the IATI Standard, a common, open, electronic format for all development cooperation providers and humanitarian actors to publish information about their spending in a timely and comparable way.

 IATI enables people to trace aid through the delivery chain.
 This traceability begins from the initial donor, going right through to the organisation implementing a project at the country level.